Golf - Enormous greens a large target, large worry at Women's Open

-BEDMINSTER, New Jersey The enormous putting surfaces could pose an unusual challenge at the U.S. Women's Open starting at Trump National on Thursday.
+BEDMINSTER, New Jersey (Reuters) - The enormous putting surfaces could pose an unusual challenge at the U.S. Women's Open starting at Trump National on Thursday.

 Three-putts will present an acute danger on the large, fast and sloping greens for the 156-player field gathered for the year's third major.